yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 ### Verify System Configuration

-Below is an example of setting up these pre-requisites in  CentOS 7 or RHEL.
+Below is an example of setting up these prerequisites in  CentOS 7 or RHEL.
 For Ubuntu, the specific steps could be slightly different.
 Full documentation for system config is available [here](../manual-deployment/system-config/).

 #### Install ntp & Other Optional Packages